Jumbo Mortgage Loans

 - DTI – Debt-to-income ratio below 43% (preferably closer to 36%)

-- Assests – Cash Reserves (the amount of cash in your bank)
+- Assets – Cash Reserves (the amount of cash in your bank)

-- A lender may ask for proof that you can cover 6-12 months of mortgage payments (PITI) and closing cost with funds in your bank account.
+- A lender may ask for proof that you can cover 6-12 months of mortgage payments (PITI) and closing costs with funds in your bank account.

 - Down Payment – 10% to 15% of the sales price